 portis the management server's port number:

 The port number needs to be specified only if the default port (1186) is not being used.
-See Section 18.2.3, “Initial Configuration of MySQL Cluster”, for more information about ports and port allocation in MySQL Cluster.
+See Section 18.2.3, “Initial Configuration of NDB Cluster”, for more information about ports and port allocation in NDB Cluster.

 ndb_mgm -e "START BACKUP"